Dance of the Vampires (musical): United States

-The production faced significant disruptions following the September 11 attacks, which caused logistical challenges, including travel restrictions affecting key creative team members based in London, such as co-director Caird.
+The production faced significant disruptions following the September 11 attacks, which caused logistical delays, including travel restrictions affecting key creative team members based in London, such as co-director Caird.
 Unable to meet the planned opening before the Tony Awards deadline, and with Sonenberg struggling to secure his portion of the investment, the production was postponed to October 24, 2002.
 Additional producers, including USA Ostar Theatricals, Bob Boyett, and Lawrence Horowitz, were brought on board, alongside set designer David Gallo, whose work aligned with Steinman's aesthetic vision.
 However, Steinman and Caird were replaced as directors by John Rando, known for Urinetown, with John Carrafa joining as choreographer.
 A cast was assembled around Crawford, including Mandy Gonzalez as Sarah, Max von Essen as Alfred, René Auberjonois as Professor Abronsius, Ron Orbach as Chagal, and Leah Hocking as Magda.

-Despite the talented ensemble, rehearsals revealed significant challenges.
+Despite the talented ensemble, rehearsals revealed an unsteady situation.
 Rando struggled to manage the large-scale production, and Carrafa's choreography lacked precision, contributing to low company morale.
 Crawford's insistence on comedic revisions and his resistance to feedback created further tensions, as did the absence of a cohesive creative vision, exacerbated by Rando's temporary withdrawal following his mother's death.
 Steinman's disengagement, followed by his dismissal by Sonenberg, and the subsequent removal of Sonenberg as producer, further destabilized the production.
 Previews began at the Minskoff Theatre on October 18, 2002, with a version heavily altered to emphasize camp humor, diverging significantly from the original Viennese production.
 Initial ticket sales were strong, driven by Crawford's reputation, but critical reception was mixed.

 Efforts to refine the production during previews included cutting dialogue to expand the score, redesigning costumes, and incorporating a modernized ending suggested by original author Michael Kunze.
 However, ongoing changes to the script and Crawford's ad-libbing created inconsistencies, frustrating cast members.
 The production officially opened on December 9, 2002, after 61 previews, with music and lyrics credited to Steinman and the book credited to Steinman, Kunze, and Ives.
-Critical reviews were overwhelmingly negative, particularly targeting Crawford's performance and the production's lack of coherence.
+Critical reviews were overwhelmingly negative, particularly targeting Crawford's performance and the incoherent production.
 Steinman publicly distanced himself from the final product, emphasizing his preference for the Viennese version and later describing the Broadway production as a failure on his blog.